25 Good Jobs That Don't Drug Test (Or Are Less Likely To)

 Music studios are often fun work environments, especially since they attract a diversity of talented artists and producers.
-Plus, most employers in this sector care much more about your reliability and creative and technical skills than they do about what you choose to do during your off time.
+Plus, many employers that offer music industry jobs care much more about your reliability and creative and technical skills than they do about what you choose to do during your off time.
 And it's also possible to freelance in this vocation or even run your own studio or mobile recording service.

 Your creativity, organization, and attention to detail are what truly matter in this occupational area.
 What you do on your own time is usually of no concern, especially as a self-employed event specialist.
 What counts is helping your clients throw memorable and satisfying special events that go as smoothly as possible.

 Many companies that have drug-screening policies don't apply them to all departments.
 Oftentimes, IT staff members, such as programmers, are exempt from such policies since their jobs don't involve putting anyone at risk of injury.
 But a lot of programmers also freelance their services on a client-by-client basis, so they can choose opportunities that don't have any testing requirements.